 - The employer closes down an entire business, including all its branches, plants, work locations, and business activities in Ontario.
 This means workers are no longer employed, there is no optional insurance in effect, and there is no mandatory coverage requirement (see 12-01-06, Expanded Compulsory Coverage in Construction).
 As a result the WSIB closes all the employer's accounts.

-- The employer has non-mandatory coverage and decides not to maintain coverage under the Act.
+- The employer has coverage by application and decides not to maintain coverage under the WSIA.
 In this case, all accounts are closed as if the employer were closing down the business, and all relevant guidelines apply (see "Withdrawal from coverage," below).

 b) An employer with multiple accounts closes down the only branch, work location, or business activity reporting on an account.
 Alternatively, an employer may request that an account be closed for its own reporting convenience.
 As a result, the WSIB closes the account and the employer continues to meet its financial obligations using the remaining account(s).
 Any financial obligation outstanding on the closed account is transferred to the remaining account(s).